The hepatitis A vaccine protects against hepatitis A infection. This is a serious disease that can damage the liver.

 If you have had hepatitis A infection in the past, you do not need the vaccine.
 Once you have recovered from the infection, you are immune for life.

 HepA is one of the recommended childhood vaccines.
 HepA is given to children 1 year or older as a series of two doses (shots).
 The second dose is given 6 to 18 months after the first dose.

 Children 2 through 18 years old should get two doses of HepA if they live in an area where many people have hepatitis A infection.

 Adults 19 years or older should get the two doses of HepA if they:

 HepA can be received as a vaccine by itself.
 Or it can be received as a combined vaccine that protects against both hepatitis A and B. Your health care provider can tell you which vaccine is right for you or your child.

 SIDE EFFECTS AND RISKS

-Most people have no or only minor side effects from the vaccine.
-Serious problems are rare, and are mainly due to allergic reactions to a part of the vaccine.
+Most persons who get the hepatitis A vaccine have no side effects.
+Others may have minor problems such as soreness and redness at the injection site or a mild fever.
+Serious problems are rare and are mainly due to allergic reactions to a part of the vaccine.

 CALL YOUR HEALTH CARE PROVIDER IF:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.